metal3-io/metal3-docs/design/hostclaim-multitenancy-and-hybrid-clusters.md

 developed a set of abstractions and tools that could be used in different settings.
-The main mechanism is the selection process that occurs between the Metal3Machine and the BareMetalHost which assigns a disposable workload (being a Kubernetes node) to a recyclable compute resource (a server).
+The main mechanism is the selection process that occurs between the Metal3Machine and the BareMetalHost which assigns a disposable workload (being a node of the target cluster) to a recyclable compute resource (a server).

 This proposal introduces a new resource called HostClaim that solves both problems by decoupling the definition of the workload performed by